chariotsolutions/phonegap-nfc/README.md

 ## Platform Differences

+### Mifare Classic

+Blackberry 7 and BlackBerry 10 will not read Mifare Classic tags.
+Mifare Ultralight tags will work since they are NFC Forum Type 2 tags.

+### Tag Id and Meta Data

+Windows Phone 8 and BlackBerry 10 read the NDEF information from a tag, but do not have access to the tag id or other meta data like capacity, read-only status or tag technologies.

-addTagDiscoveredListener behaves different on Android and Webworks.
+### addTagDiscoveredListener behaves different on Android and BlackBerry 7.

-On Android addTagDiscoveredListener scans non-NDEF tags and NDEF tags.
+On Android, addTagDiscoveredListener scans non-NDEF tags and NDEF tags.
 The tag event does NOT contain an ndefMessage even if there are NDEF messages on the tag.
+Use addNdefListener or addMimeTypeListener to get the NDEF information.

-On Webwork addTagDiscoveredListener does NOT scan non-NDEF tags.
+On BlackBerry 7, addTagDiscoveredListener does NOT scan non-NDEF tags.
 Webworks returns the ndefMessage in the event.

-### Non-NDEF tag scanned with addTagDiscoveredListener (Android)
+### Non-NDEF tag scanned with addTagDiscoveredListener on *Android*

 	{
 	    type: 'tag',